LylyTranKHTN/TranThiLyLy/readme.md

 `node ./sumToN.js`

-- Problem2: I use Vite so the project could be run by following command line:
+- Problem2: I use Vite so the project could be run by following these command lines:

+`npm run install`

 `npm run dev`